-- Original Medicare Part B covers COVID-19 vaccines and boosters, regardless of whether you have Original Medicare or a Medicare Advantage Plan.
-You pay nothing for the vaccine or boosters. - Health officials recommend the COVID-19 vaccine and booster shots for maximum protection against the virus.
+- Original Medicare Part B covers COVID-19 vaccines, regardless of whether you have Original Medicare or a Medicare Advantage Plan.
+You pay nothing for the vaccine. - The Food and Drug Administration (FDA) has approved an additional dose of the COVID-19 vaccine or booster for people age 12 or older.
+You pay nothing for the booster or additional dose. - Health officials recommend the COVID-19 vaccine and booster shot for maximum protection against the virus.
 Speak with your doctor if you have questions or concerns. - Bring your red, white, and blue Medicare card with you to your vaccination appointment, even if you have a Medicare Advantage Plan.
 If you do not have your card on you, your vaccine provider may ask you for your Social Security number so that they can look up your Medicare information.